 - Will wear disposable apron to protect clothing.

-- Will use the NHS Contact Tracer app when available
+- Will use the NHS Contact Tracer app

 - Will inform clients of any Covid 19 symptoms I might develop in the time after our treatment.